 - A report overviewing the key findings in 2018

-- comprising key figures that display trends of interest
+- A PowerPoint slide deck comprising key figures that display trends of interest

-- A m document highlighting approaches to collating and presenting estimates
+- A methods document highlighting approaches to collating and presenting estimates

 - Supplementary data tables, providing detailed findings underlying the tables and figures within the report